ofmla/devito-wiki/Continuous-Integration-in-Devito.md

 * [ ] Restrict builds on self-hosted runners to PRs (not all branches)?
 (TBD)
 * [ ] Script to monitor host and device memory consumption and report it in the build output?
 (TBD)
 * [ ] Steal useful ideas for CI from other open source projects ?
+* [ ] Remove the now obsolete DEVITO_BACKEND env var from the workflow files
 * [ ] ...